State v. Lee

 JONES, Vice Chief Justice.

-Chad Alan Lee (defendant) was convicted of first degree murder and armed robbery.
-He was sentenced to death for the murder and to a term in prison for the armed rob *612 bery.
-In separate proceedings, Lee was tried and convicted of two other murders; our disposition of that appeal is published in a separate, simultaneous opinion.
+Chad Alan Lee (defendant) was convicted of kidnapping, sexual assault, armed robbery, theft, and two counts of first degree murder.
+He was sentenced to death for each of the murders and prison terms for the noncapital offenses.
+In separate proceedings, Lee was tried and convicted of a third murder; our disposition of that appeal is published separately.
 State v.
 Lee, 189 Ariz.
-590, 944 P.2d 1204 (1997) (hereafter Lee I).
+608, 944 P.2d 1222 (1997) (hereafter Lee II).

 This is an automatic appeal of the convictions and sentences pursuant to Rules 26.15 and 31.2, Arizona Rules of Criminal Procedure.
-We have jurisdiction pursuant to article VI, section 5(3) of the Arizona Constitution and A.R.S. § 13-4031.
+We have jurisdiction under article VI, section 5(3), of the Arizona Constitution and A.R.S. § 13-4031.
 We affirm the convictions and sentences.

 FACTS